-- · it should be in writing; - it should identify as clearly as possible which document is being requested; and, - it should be accompanied by the appropriate application fee (the fee may be waived in certain circumstances).
+· it should be in writing;

+• it should identify as clearly as possible which document is being requested; and, should be addressed to the Freedom of Information Officer.
+Requests can also be lodged online or by email.

+• it should be accompanied by the appropriate application fee (the fee may be waived in certain circumstances).